Kitsuna31/alpine-in-termux/README.md

 Credits

-This project was inspired by ubuntu-in-termux.
-Special thanks to the contributors of that project for their innovative approach to running Ubuntu on Termux, which inspired this Alpine Linux adaptation.
+This project was inspired by the ubuntu-in-termux project.
+I would like to express my sincere gratitude to the creator of ubuntu-in-termux, MFDGaming, whose work inspired the creation of the alpine-in-termux project.

 ubuntu-in-termux
 https://github.com/MFDGaming/ubuntu-in-termux